 So how often should I get a massage ??

-“How often should I get a massage” is a question we are asked often here at Natural Elements Physiotherapy and Wellness.
+“How often should I get a massage” is a question we are asked often here at Natural Elements Physiotherapy ?
 The short answer would be as often as you like really.
 Otherwise it's really depends on many factors such as the type of massage you are having, your pain and physical needs and indeed your stress and emotional needs.

 A massage every week or every two weeks would be lovely but not always realistic for every person.
 We also have to remember that regular massages are important to help prevent injury, pain and tension build up in the muscle fibres and for de-stressing/relaxing the mind and body.

 Ideally we want to be investing in positive health rather than just investing in fighting illness.
 Ideally a weekly massage is just the ticket to keep everything flowing nicely and to optimise overall health and well-being.
 Think of it like brushing your teeth to keep them healthy rather than waiting for decay to set in !

 At Natural Elements massage is regularly used alongside Physiotherapy to manage pain levels in the body.

 If deep tissue or remedial massage is to be used for pain relief after injury it is most likely to be used more frequently initially (once per week) tapering to maybe every other week throughout recovery.
 Many people choose to keep a massage dtae as a regular appointemt in order to keep aches and pains at bay